dmi3kno/polite/README.md

 ## Basic Example

-This is a basic example which shows how to retrive the list of semi-soft cheeses from www.cheese.com.
+This is a basic example which shows how to retrieve the list of semi-soft cheeses from www.cheese.com.
 Here, we authenticate a session and then scrape the page with specified parameters.
 Behind the scenes `polite` retrieves `robots.txt`, checks the URL and user agent string against it, caches the call to `robots.txt` and to the web page and enforces rate limiting.

 ``` r
 library(polite)